ideum/Touchless.Design-SDK/README.md

 #### Building:

 In order to build the core of the Integrated Touchless System, open the TouchlessDesign.sln file in Visual Studio, right-click the Solution and select "Build Solution."
-We have included build instructions that will build the solution at the following path on your system:
+We have included instructions that will build the solution at the following path on your system:
 ```
 %appdata%/Ideum
 ```
 #### Running:

-Navigate to the build directory (see above), open ```TouchlessDesignService/bin/Service/```, and run the TouchlessDesignService.exe.
+Navigate to the build directory (see above), open ```TouchlessDesign/bin/Service/```, and run the ```TouchlessDesign.exe```.
 If the AddOn and/or Overlay applications have been built and configured, they will also be launched and the mouse should immediately begin reacting to the Leap Motion controller.
-An icon will appear in the system tray and exposes a number of options, including the ability to toggle on or off the mouse emulation.
-The System can also be terminated from this icon, which will likewise close the AddOn and Overlay applications if they are running.
+An icon will appear in the system tray and by left clicking on the icon, the service UI will be displayed.

-#### Settings:
+#### Configuration:

-In the TouchlessDesignService directory are a number of configuration json files that can be used to adjust certain aspects of the Integrated Touchless System.
+Configuration is primarily handled through the UI, but all configurable values are stored in JSON files that can be found in the touchless design directory.

+- display.json: Allows you to adjust functionality related to the overall user experience such as toggling the onboarding on and off or adjusting values relating to the [FadeCandy](https://github.com/scanlime/fadecandy) LED control.
 - input.json: Allows you to adjust options related to mouse emulation.
-- leap.json: Allows you to adjust values relating to the mapping of Leap Motion data to screen position.
-- led.json: Allows you to adjust values relating to the [FadeCandy](https://github.com/scanlime/fadecandy) LED control.
 - network.json: Configures network settings for the Service.
-- ui.json: Controls which on the peripheral applications are managed by the System.

 ### AddOn and Overlay